Most plans fail.

 Plans rarely fail because of misguided strategy or a lack of good ideas.
 If anything, organizations have a bad habit of putting too many good ideas in their plans.

 Most plans fail because of problems related to execution.
-There are too many non-essential initiatives.
-There’s confusion around roles and responsibilities.
-Failure to follow-through is a perennial problem, and lack of accountability is everywhere.
+Too many non-essential initiatives.
+Confusion around roles and responsibilities.
+Failure to follow-through.
+Lack of accountability.

-My book Lead The Way outlines a simple planning process and a straightforward approach to its execution.
+That’s why my book Lead The Way outlines a simple planning process and a straightforward approach to execution.
 The strategic plans that I help organizations develop make it very clear Who will do What by When.
-There’s also clarity around rewards and, yes, penalties.

 A simple plan will drive high performance.